stjudecloud/docs/docs/guides/portals/genome-paint.md

 ![](../../images/guides/portals/genome-paint/sample_view.gif)

 On the sample view you can explore expression rank, tumor mutations, structural variants, splice junctions, WES coverage, and RNA-Seq coverage.
-Customize the display by zooming in/out, hiding and/or rearraging tracks, or editing **CONFIG** options.
+Customize the display by zooming in/out, hiding and/or rearranging tracks, or editing **CONFIG** options.

 ## Matrix View
 The matrix view combines the mutation profiles of multiple genomic regions in one view, in the form of a sample-by-region matrix.
 Such a matrix can be generated for samples from one cancer type.
 To open a matrix view, select a disease cohort from the cohort view and then select Matrix view.
 This organizes the selected cohort tumors with mutations in the genomic region you are viewing into a single-column matrix.